thirdlight/Capped-Crowdsale-Token/README.md

 ### Dependencies
 * Truffle v5.0.7
 * Solidity 0.5.0
-* OpenZeppelin 2.1.3+<br />
+* OpenZeppelin 2.1.3+<br /><br />
-Note: in the full effort of transparency, some aspects of the OpenZeppelin contracts have been modified:
+Note: in the full effort of transparency, some aspects of the OpenZeppelin contracts have been modified: <br />
 *  function `preValidatePurchase()` are no longer view functions.
 *  `_forwardFunds()` will no longer be called in `buyTokens()` function.
 *  The `require()` statement in SafeMath's `sub()` is no longer called.